bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 *NP-complete* problem, which is a fancy way of saying it's "pretty tricky", but it can be solved quite speedily for the values we're interested in here.
-Before writing this article, I thought I could just write some code to generate these pseudo-autograms, then test loads of them until it found a true autogram among them.
+Before writing this article, I thought I could just write some code to generate these pseudo-autograms, then test loads of them until I found a true autogram among them.
 But the number of pseudo-autograms is vaster than I thought (I made the rookie mistake of underestimating the factorial function!) and proper autograms are a very slim subset of pseudo-autograms.
 My little laptop would take far too